Neela Wickramasinghe

-Visharada Dona Delicia Neela Wickramasinghe (නීලා වික්රමසිංහ; 30 March 1950 – 17 January 2022), popularly as Neela Wickramasinghe, was a Sri Lankan songstress, teacher, playback singer and musician.
-A four-time winner of the Sarasaviya Award for Best Singer, Wickramasinghe has contributed a number of popular songs to the Sri Lankan music industry in a career expanded more than five decades.
+Visharada Dona Delicia Neela Wickramasinghe (නීලා වික්රමසිංහ; 30 March 1950 – 17 January 2022), popularly known as Neela Wickramasinghe, was a Sri Lankan singer, teacher, playback singer and musician.
+A four-time winner of the Sarasaviya Award for Best Singer, Wickramasinghe contributed a number of popular songs to the Sri Lankan music industry in a career spanning more than five decades.

-Personal life
+Early life and education

 Wickramasinghe was born on 30 March 1950 in Wattala, Ceylon, as the youngest daughter of the family.
 Her father Don Francis Wickramasinghe was a businessman.
 Her mother Withanaratchige Done Yasawathie Gunasekera was a housewife.
 She had one elder sister, Dona Aruni Rita Wickramasinghe.
-She became a victim of Polio at the age of six months.
-She first attended Kirimatiyagara Vidyalaya for primary education and then she was admitted to Kesbewa Government private school in 1954 where she first started to be involved in music.
-Later she went to Mampe Sri Sobhita Maha Vidyalaya and Piliyandala Central Collage to complete secondary education.
-She was survived by her husband Kapila Herath.
+She contracted polio at the age of six months.
+She attended Kirimatiyagara Vidyalaya for primary education and then she was admitted to Kesbewa Government private school in 1954 where she first started to be involved in music.
+Later she went to Mampe Sri Sobhita Maha Vidyalaya and Piliyandala Central College to complete secondary education.